Meteor-Community-Packages/meteor-collection-hooks/README.md

 with no user context, the server certainly won't be able to provide any particular userId.

+- You can define a `defaultUserId` in case you want to pass an userId to the hooks but there is no context.
+For instance if you are executing and API endpoint where the `userId` is derived from a token.
+Just assign the userId to `CollectionHooks.defaultUserId`.
+It will be overriden by the userId of the context if it exists.

 - If, like me, you transform `Meteor.users` through a [round-about way](https://github.com/matb33/meteor-collection-hooks/issues/15#issuecomment-25809919) involving
 `find` and `findOne`, then you won't be able to use `this.transform()`.
 Instead, grab the transformed user with `findOne`.